-It is impossible to operate at a peak performance all day.
-It is also impossible to complete all the task with the same level of efficiency and effectiveness.
-Therefore, it is important to prioritize each task on time and effort it will take to completion.
-This habit is a perfect game changer strategy.
+It is impossible to operate at peak performance all day.
+It is also impossible to complete all the tasks with the same level of efficiency and effectiveness.
+Therefore, it is important to prioritize each task on time and effort it will take to complete.
+This habit is a perfect game-changer strategy.

-Spending just 15 minutes before you go to bed will give you a head start on your day when the morning rolls round.
-Once you have created to do list, then pick the most important task first.
+Spending just 15 minutes before you go to bed will give you a head start on your day when the morning rolls around.
+Once you have created a to-do list, then pick the most important task first.
 This task will push you forward for achieving big goals.
-To get more done you must have to be mindful of every choice you make.
+To get more done you just have to be mindful of every choice you make.

 4. Take Your Time to Think Before You Act

-Think before you act is an excellent strategy to improve your productivity and to increase the after effects of your decisions.
-Be careful to make decisions and take actions if you have a one track mind.
-You can save time by saying yourself to stop, slow down and take few seconds to think about your next activity.
+Think before you act is an excellent strategy to improve your productivity and to increase the after-effects of your decisions.
+Be careful to make decisions and take action if you have a one-track mind.
+You can save time by saying yourself to stop, slow down, and take a few seconds to think about your next activity.
 This strategy is also helpful when you start losing focus and more susceptible to distractions.

 Taking just a few minutes to think before you will transform productivity by turning you from a busy person to a productive person.
 According to research from the University of Michigan, taking a daytime nap counteracts impulsive behavior and this workplace dozer by increasing the level of tolerance for frustration will make you more productive than before.

-Break the task and do planning for small time blocks because these tasks are easy to plan and easier to accomplish than a 4-hour planning to complete a large task at once.
+Break the task and do planning for small-time blocks because these tasks are easy to plan and easier to accomplish than 4-hour planning to complete a large task at once.

 There are only two types of people: YES to everything or NO to everything.
 If you are a NO to everything type of person, then you don’t have to read this article.